 For the younger set, we want to set up a strong foundation that they can build on later.
 We start with parts of a sentence, punctuation, and basic grammar.
 Then we can expand on that by writing more complex sentences, and eventually move on to paragraphs.
 Throughout the lessons we want students to focus on structure and clarity, whether they’re answering a reading comprehension question or writing a story.

 This is the age when students tend to lose interest in writing.
 It’s just not as fun, it’s more work, and it’s often confusing.
 They don’t understand exactly what’s being asked of them.
 It’s hard to get started.
 They don’t have any ideas.
 Or they repeat the same idea eight slightly different ways!

 Tutors will revisit basic skills if necessary; this goes a long way in taking the mystery out of writing.
 Once the foundation is solid, kids can start doing more with word choice, sentence structure, and transitions.
 Tutoring will also help them include supporting evidence via paraphrasing and direct quotations.
 Not only does this make their text more engaging, it also makes the process more engaging!
 (We cover the boring stuff like citing sources, too.)
-With all this under their belt, they can tackle multi-paragraph assignments from five-paragraph essays to research papers.
+With these skills, they're ready for multi-paragraph assignments.

 Later High School and College Students

 When students reach junior year, they’re expected to have the basics down and utilize writing to explore new ideas, compose in-depth analyses, and set forth arguments.
 This requires a more sophisticated level of writing, and, often, more time.
 Cue panic.

 Tutors teach students more advanced writing and executive functioning skills: identifying purpose, establishing a voice, integrating research, boosting editing proficiency, creating a writing calendar, employing note-taking, etc.